xanderdunn/kube-state-rs/README.md

 - `cargo test`

 ## Assumptions
-- It's important when we deploy this that we make multiple nodes across different regions available to the service, and that region is set in the key `kubernetes.io/hostname`.
 - Node labels can be modified by anyone from anywhere at anytime.
 If we were to instead apply all label changes through a particular pod service with an exposed API, this problem would be much easier to solve.
 That service could store the metadata, and a separate service could trigger applying the metadata to the node by reading from storage.
 See [#6](https://github.com/xanderdunn/kube-state-rs/issues/6) for details.
-- Every node has a `metadata.name`, and it assumes that the name will be a unique identifier.
+- Every node has a `metadata.name`, and it is a unique identifier.
 Suppose unique node names `node-1...node-5000`.
-I assume that when `node-n` leaves the cluster, we can expect `node-n` to return to the cluster, rather than always returning to the cluster with a new identifier, such as `node-5001`.
+When `node-n` leaves the cluster, we can expect `node-n` to return to the cluster, rather than returning to the cluster with a new identifier, such as `node-5001`.
 If that's not the case, then we need a zookeeper strategy to apply labels to at most one node, regardless of node identifier.
 - The frequency of node metadata changes is approximately the same across all nodes.
 - One ConfigMap per node is used for storage.
-Any particular node will have a relatively small number of labels (not hundreds or thousands of labels per node).
+Any particular node will have a relatively small number of labels, not hundreds or thousands of labels per node.
 - A node label key might contain characters `[-._a-zA-Z0-9\/]+`, which is a superset of the characters allowed in a `ConfigMap` key: `[-._a-zA-Z0-9]+`.
 For example, the label key `beta.kubernetes.io/os` is not compatible with storage as a key in a `ConfigMap`.
 As a workaround, we encode all slashes as the reserved token `---SLASH---` when stored as keys in the `ConfigMap` and then decode those tokens into `/` when restoring labels.
 - Up to 5,000 nodes in a cluster.
 More nodes will be managed with cluster federation.
 - We want 99.9% availability.
 Losing a label change is to be avoided with high certainty.